myersm0/werkverzeichnis/README.md

 op:2/2  edfa8309
 op:2/3  7023f148

-# Prettier output with the -p flag:
+# Nicer output with the --pretty flag:
-$ wv query beethoven op 2 -p
+$ wv query beethoven op 2 --pretty
 Sonata in f minor, op.
 2 no. 1
 Sonata in A major, op.
 2 no. 2
 Sonata in C major, op.
 2 no. 3

-# Pretty output sorted over a range of opus numbers:
+# Output sorted over a range of opus numbers:
-$ wv query beethoven op --range 2-11 -p
+$ wv query beethoven op --range 2-11 --pretty
 Sonata in f minor, op.
 2 no. 1
 Sonata in A major, op.
 2 no. 2
 Sonata in C major, op.
 2 no. 3